ssteinbach/ordinate_precision_research/results.md

  | 192000 | 2254773172 | 0.0005 | 3.262h |

 OK
-2/2 inftest.test.Floating point division to integer test...
+2/2 main.test.Floating point division to integer test...

 ## Time to Frame Number Test
 Measures if the correct integer frame number and phase offset can be recovered from a large time value.